- Getting Started

 The OpenNESS Network Edge implementation goes a step further and provides an automated process using Kubernetes* to save and restore BIOS and firmware settings.
 To do this, the Intel® System Configuration Utility is packaged as a pod and deployed as a Kubernetes job that uses ConfigMap.
-This ConfigMap provides a mount point that has the BIOS and firmware profile that needs to be used for the worker node.
+This ConfigMap provides a mount point that has the BIOS and firmware profile that needs to be used for the node.
 A platform reboot is required for the BIOS and firmware configuration to be applied.
 To enable this, the BIOS and firmware job is deployed as a privileged pod.

 Figure - BIOS and Firmware configuration on OpenNESS

 Details: BIOS and firmware configuration on OpenNESS Network Edge

 BIOS and firmware configuration features are wrapped in a kubectl plugin.
 Knowledge of Intel SYSCFG utility is required for usage.
 Intel SYSCFG must be manually downloaded by the user after accepting the license.
 Download the utility here.

 - The SYSCFG package must be downloaded and stored inside OpenNESS Experience Kits’

 biosfw/directory as a

 - OpenNESS Experience Kits’ NetworkEdge deployment for both controller and nodes can be started.

 NOTE: BIOSFW does not verify if the motherboard is compliant with the syscfg tool.
 It is assumed that syscfg verifies the motherboard and requirements.

 kubectl biosfw --helpto learn about usage.